Click on a topic to view help articles on that subject.

 |If my partner passes away, do I automatically receive a tax-free rollover of his IRA account into my own?|

-No. Again, while a surviving spouse in a heterosexual married couple is entitled to take an IRA into a spousal IRA rollover, a beneficiary in a non-spousal couple has limited recourse.
-The Pension Protection Act of 2006 has somewhat remedied this situation, although it is only optional for an employer to grant this benefit to same-sex couples.
-However, it requires a complex transfer structure that must be carefully planned.
-Any mistake made could result in an irreversible taxation of the assets.
+No. Again, while a surviving spouse is entitled to take an IRA into a spousal IRA rollover, a non-spouse beneficiary has limited recourse.
 Keep in mind that for heterosexual or same-sex married couples, all distributions remain income taxable regardless of status.
 Please consult an estate planning attorney on this and other issues.